 Relationships require mutual love, respect, and constant nurturing and that demands a lot of physical and emotional energy.
 Sometimes, it can get challenging to sustain the flow and trouble could manifest in many ways, such as:

 - Criticizing your partner: If you are constantly criticizing each other for little things or for not living up to your expectations, it shows your disrespect for your partner.
 It gives them a message that you are dissatisfied with them, and are unhappy in the relationship.
 Constant criticism can ruin your marriage even before you realize.

 - Assuming wrong things: Sometimes when your partner forgets to call you during the day, you assume that he/she doesn’t care about you.
-You are only interpreting things the way you want.
+You are only interpreting things the way you want and refuse to be understanding.
 You might confront them the moment they come home, but later realize that your spouse was just busy with meetings.
 That would be too late because the damage has already been done.
 Before you assume things, see them from your partner’s perspective.
 That will avoid trouble to a large extent.

 - Arguing all the time: It is common for couples to argue, but when arguments happen often and end up in yelling and calling names, then there is a disconnect between you.
 You do not have to agree on everything, but in a healthy relationship, couples agree to disagree respectfully.
 There could be instances where, in the heat of the moment, you feel like blurting out.
 In such a case, take a pause, get away from each other and discuss after you calm down.